covalenthq/covalent-docs/content/en/docs/network/network-resources/operator-faq.md

 ### What is the process to become an Operator in the Covalent Network?

-Please reach out to the core team in Covalent's community Discord for more information.
+Please fill out this [form](https://covalenthq.typeform.com/to/kzQnxBul).
+Also, you can reach out to the core team in Covalent's community Discord for more information.

 ### How are Covalent Network improvement proposals addressed?